cassuto/nano-cpu32k/README.md

-# verilator-demo
+# oscpu-framework
-A Verilator-based demo.
+A Verilator-based framework.

 Please fill your information in myinfo.txt.